Brides (upcoming film): Production

 Brides was announced as a film that was going up for sale at the 2024 American Film Market from writer/director Chloe Okuno and starring Maika Monroe.
 It is produced by Anthony Bregman and Stefanie Azpiazu at Likely Story.
 At the time, it was in pre-production and the production planned to begin in early 2025.
 In December 2024, Neon acquired North American distribution rights to the film, with principal photography initially set to commence in March 2025.

-By May 2025, Monroe had exited the film due to her commitment to Reminders of Him (2026), with Olivia Cooke replacing her.
+In May 2025 it was revealed that Monroe had exited the film last minute, opting to make Reminders of Him instead, resulting in production being delayed and Olivia Cooke replacing her.
 On October 23, 2025, Harry Lawtey, Jodie Turner-Smith, Viola Prettejohn and Burn Gorman were announced to have joined the cast, with production having commenced in Budapest and Focus Features having acquired international rights.
 Additional filming in Hungary took place outside Budapest when the city center of Székesfehérvár underwent location dressing to represent 1960s Italy.